masotik/Point-click-Prototype-1/README.md

 # Point-click-Prototype-1
-Schooll task
+School task.
-It is quite mess
+It is quite mess.
+In folders "nepouzite" are scrapped files, that I might use later.
-However, it somehow works(?)
+However, the project somehow works(?)